chrmargra/qr-barcode-scanner-android/README.md

-# QR / Barcode Scanner Android
+# Android QR / Barcode Scanner Library

 > This repository is a maintained fork of the original [dm77/barcodescanner](https://github.com/dm77/barcodescanner) project.